untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

 - `product list`: artifact (yaml file) which lists `product artifacts` and repositories which will be used to search artifacts
-- `product artifact`: artifact (yaml file) which lists `component artifacts` and `component installers`
+- `product artifact`: artifact which describes a product.
+It is a yaml file which lists `component artifacts` and `component installers`
 - `component installer`: is represented by class name and parameters.
-Class is instantiated with given parameters and should implement `IAIinstaller` interface
+Class is instantiated by given name with given parameters and should implement `IAIinstaller` interface

 # Data Structure